 Panama Canal Visitor Center

-The Miraflores Visitors Center (CVM) is an expression of the permanent commitment of the Panama Canal Authority to strengthen the public’s knowledge of the Canal.
-Located on the east side of the Miraflores Locks, the CVM allows the visitor to observe transiting vessels from a distance of only a few meters and learn first-hand about the various operations of the Panama Canal, the history of its construction, its participation in the world markets, and the importance of its watershed.
+The Miraflores Visitors Center (CVM) is located on the east side of the Miraflores Locks.
+It allows visitors to observe transiting vessels from the distance of only a few yards and to learn about the various operations of the Panama Canal, the history of its construction, its participation in the world markets, and the importance of its watershed.

 $30.00 for foreign students with university ID

 A great introduction to the plants and animals of Panama’s rain forests, Summit Garden was founded by the Panama Canal Company in 1923 as a research station for the tropical flora of Panama.
 Through this research teak was introduced to the American continent.
 Now a zoo and a botanical garden, some of the attractions are the harpy eagle, the national bird of Panama, the Suicide tree and the Cinnamon tree.

 This 600 foot hill is the highest and most popular viewpoint in Panama City, with views over the Panama Canal, city center and Casco Viejo, the old town region.
 The road up the hill, though somewhat steep, is suitable for hikers of all abilities and it is not uncommon to see sloths, armadillos, coatimundis and deer along the way. –Free